elygeo/coseis/doc/sord.rst

 Boundary conditions for the six faces of the model domain are specified by the parameters ``bc1`` (near-size, x, y, and z faces) and ``bc2`` (far-side, x, y, and x faces).
-The symmetry boundary conditions can be use to reduce computations for problems where they are applicable.
+The symmetry boundary conditions can be used to reduce computations for problems where they are applicable.
 These are not used for specifying internal slip boundaries.
 However, for problems with symmetry across a slip surface, the fault may be placed at the boundary and combined with an